Welcome to Your Exercise Bike (YEB)

 ➠ How to choose the best recumbent bikes – 6 Tips

 Recumbent exercise bikes offer the lowest-impact workout compared to any other exercise bike and they are very popular worldwide, especially among seniors and those on recovery.
 And the main factor behind recumbent bike popularity is the comfortable exercise they offer.
 But if you don’t know what you are paying for, you will end up with a loud squeaking indoor stationary bike with an uncomfortable seat/backrest and little to no resistance which defeats the purpose of choosing a recumbent stationary bike over other exercise bikes.

 Now the question is, how can you understand these flaws without physically trying a recumbent exercise bike?
 Well, there are certain features to look at before buying your recumbent bike.
 Follow our simple recumbent buying tips and advice to prevent unexpected surprises!
 Here is the list of the 6 most important criteria to look for when choosing a recumbent exercise bike.

-To keep it easy for you, our experts picked the TOP 10 Best recumbent exercise bikes in 2020.
+To keep it easy for you, our experts picked the TOP 10 Best recumbent exercise bikes.
 Check them out and let us know if you find the one that fits your budget and needs.

 ① Seat and Backrest